khanimkh/Azure-AI-Vision-Microsoft/README.md

 # mslearn-ai-vision
-Lab files for Azure AI Vision modules
+Lab files for Azure AI Vision modules from Microsoft